MoSal/exhale/README.md

 After downloading from www.foobar2000.org and starting the software, load the desired input audio files into the playlist.
 Mark all files to be converted, rightclick on one of them, and select `Convert` -> `...`.
-In the newly opened window click on `Output format` and, once the window content changed, on `Add New`.
-Then select `Custom` under "Encoder" and enter the following information:
+In the newly opened window click on `Output format`.
+Once the window content changed, double-click on entry `AAC (exhale)` and set up the conversion.
+If that entry does not exist, click on `Add New`, select `Custom` under "Encoder" and enter the following information:

 - *Encoder file:* exhale.exe (including path to the executable)
 - *Extension:* m4a